ohkami-rs/uibeam/README.md

 }
 ```

-## Client Component - WASM islands
+## Client Component - Wasm islands

 ### overview

-**`#[client]`** makes `Beam` a _*WASM island*_ : initially rendered on server, sent with serialized props, and hydrated with deserialized props on browser.
+**`#[client]`** makes your `Beam` a _*Wasm island*_ : initially rendered on server, sent with serialized props, and hydrated with deserialized props on browser.

 `Signal`, `computed`, `effect`, `batch`, `untracked` are available in them.

 ### note

-Currently UIBeam's client component system is built upon [Preact](https://preactjs.com).
+Currently UIBeam's hydration system is built upon [Preact](https://preactjs.com).
-This may be rewritten in pure Rust in the future, but may not because of potential reduction in the final .wasm size.
+This may be rewritten in pure Rust in the future, but may not,
+because of the potential reduction in the size of Wasm output.

 ### usage